Bartley Marketing's media channel, Lymington.com, continues to grow, providing an excellent promotional opportunity for

 Our social media posts and What’s On newsletter direct readers to the Lymington.com website with links to specific pages and succinct, effective messages to promote the business or cause.
 Over the last year the number of people clicking to the website from social media has grown by 103% (2016 vs 2015) and our 'organic acquisition' has grown too by 62%.
-This reflects the success of our email newsletter to subscribers and in our continued work on search engine optimisation.
+This reflects the success of our email newsletter to subscribers and in our ongoing work on search engine optimisation.